websitecareio/wcioMailout/README.md

 - WordPress plugin with easy configuration of username / password
 - Standalone code you can inplement on any site
 - PHPMailer integration
-- SendGrid integration
-- Logging of all sent e-mail for debugging purposes
-- Automatic log cleanup (Default 7 days)
 - E-mail validation

 ## How to use WordPress plugin